satishpathade/Satish-Personal-Portfolio/README.md

 ## Features

 - Responsive design
+- Hero section with engaging intro & img
 - About section with personal details
+- Projects section with live links
 - Skills section with progress indicators
-- Projects section with live links
-- Contact section with email/social links
-- Resume download option (if added)
+- Resume download option
+- Contact section with email
+- Smooth scrolling and AOS animations

 ## How to Use